Julian/lean-across-the-board/docs/api.rst

     occupied.

-.. theorem:: playfield.occupied_position_finset
+.. definition:: playfield.occupied_position_finset

     The ``finset`` of all positions that are ``occupied_at``, when all the dimensions of the ``playfield`` are ``fintype``.

-.. theorem:: playfield.occupied_positions
+.. definition:: playfield.occupied_positions

     The ``set`` of all positions that are ``occupied_at``.

-.. theorem:: playfield.occupied_positions.mk
+.. definition:: playfield.occupied_positions.mk

     Given some ``ix : ι`` such that for ``pf : playfield m n ι`` and ``pos : m × n``, ``pf pos = some ix``, we can subtype into